What You Need to Know About

 If you are feeling anxiety about getting the perfect dining reservations:

 Please know that you are not alone.
-There tends to be a lot of stress about booking dining reservations.
-I want to make sure you know that you do NOT NEED to make dining reservations to have a great trip.
+There tends to be a lot of stress surrounding dining reservations.
+I want to make sure you know that you DO NOT NEED to make dining reservations to have a great trip.
 There are TONS of fantastic quick service options.

 Dining will not make or break your trip.